-Security threats like ransomware are increasing in frequency and sophistication, making businesses more susceptible every year.
-The more accessible your data, the more vulnerable you are to an attack, but even the most secure networks are at risk.
+Security threats like ransomware are increasing, making businesses more susceptible every year.
+The more accessible your data, the more vulnerable you are to an attack.
+Even the most secure networks are at risk.
 By preparing to respond to these attacks, you can prevent data loss and mitigate ransomware threats.

 Cybersecurity Ventures predicts that ransomware will attack a new business every 14 seconds.
-Attacks are becoming more common, and they present a number of risks, including recovery costs, data loss, and company downtime.
+These attacks present a number of risks, including recovery costs, data loss, and company downtime.
 According to Kaspersky, 34% of businesses took more than a week to regain access to data following a malware attack.
 Failing to prepare for such events can have negative consequences for you and your business.

 What is Ransomware?

-- Scareware seeks to trick victims into downloading malware by using threatening messages or posing as an antivirus software.
+- Scareware seeks to trick victims into downloading malware through threatening messages or posing as an antivirus software.

-- Locker ransomware is designed to deny access to a computer’s interface and will usually leave files and other systems unaffected.
+- Locker ransomware is designed to deny access to a computer’s interface.
+It will usually leave files and other systems unaffected.
 As a result, locker ransomware is often less effective than other forms of malware.

-- Crypto ransomware, on the other hand, will encrypt all of the data stored on a device, making it far more dangerous.
+- Crypto ransomware will encrypt all of the data stored on a device, making it far more dangerous.

 - Leakware or Doxware is a specific type of ransomware in which attackers threaten to leak sensitive files if the ransom is not paid.